zxdong262/src-server/README.md

 A simple Node.js Express server that serves a tar.gz archive of a specified folder from a Git repository.
 The server automatically pulls the latest changes from the specified branch if the local repo is out of sync with the remote origin.
 Access is secured via a token-based authentication header.

-Designed to run on Ubuntu servers, e.g., in a GitHub Actions workflow or as a standalone service.

 ## Features

 - **Automatic Git Sync**: Fetches and pulls the latest changes from the remote origin branch before serving.